jodyndaniel/CityTrek/README.md

 a simpler, more interpretable model (i.e., logistic regression) and a more complex, but powerful, model.
 Note, I did not consider Naive Bayes because this model assumes independence of features, which my data did violate (and I had a large sample size).
 In the end, after some model tuning, Random Forest models had higher accuracy.
-Thus, I chose this model to predict saftey metrics in the web application.
+Thus, I chose this model to predict safety metrics in the web application.
 ![AUC](notebooks/figures/AUC.png)
 *Figure 2.
 Area Under Receiver Operator Curve for Random Forest Models that predict the probability of mugging and pedestrian car collision in the City of Toronto*